-"I can tell you from firsthand experience that the Demeritt Forest served as a building block of my budding career in forestry," says Patty Cormier, director of the Maine Forest Service and a 1988 UMaine alumna.
-"I can think of many classes and labs in that particular forest of which I still use the knowledge gained there.
-It gives me much pleasure to congratulate Keith and the university for the outstanding stewardship of the University Forests, and the learning that happens in them.
+block of my budding career in forestry," says Patty Cormier, director of the Maine Forest Service and a 1988 UMaine alumna.
+"I can think of many classes and labs in pleasure to congratulate Keith and the university for the outstanding stewardship of the University Forests, and the learning that happens in them.
 May they continue as outdoor classrooms for many years to come."